Save Simulation Results with Names as Hashes from the Parameters that Generated Them

 Logical.
 If

-, no checks will be done for results that already exist, the user should check this in their script withcheck_hash_existence
+TRUE, results are saved in a subfolder named after the hash and can be combined withcompress_incremental.
+Note, ifTRUE, no checks will be done for results that already exist, the user should check this in their script withcheck_hash_existence.- silent

 Logical.
 If